• Apple News

 UM Director of Pre-College Programs Wendy Pfrenger testified that she was “puzzled and unsettled” by how quickly the situation developed after the chancellor’s campus-wide email.
 She said colleagues later asked her to review their personal social media posts out of fear.

-Pfrenger also testified that during the period surrounding the Turning Point USA event featuring Vice President JD Vance and TPUSA CEO Erika Kirk, some campus events were canceled and at least one job candidate withdrew from consideration, citing safety concerns.
+Pfrenger also testified that during the period surrounding the Turning Point USA event featuring Vice President JD Vance and TPUSA CEO Erika Kirk, some campus events were canceled and at least one job candidate withdrew from consideration, citing concerns over his/her First Amendment rights.

 Senior public policy leadership major and vice president of the UM College Democrats Calvin Wood testified that the university’s response to the Turning Point USA event signaled institutional support for the group.
-Woods said the College Democrats were required to pay for their own security at their counter-event, while TPUSA was not.
+Wood said the College Democrats were required to pay for their own security at their counter-event, while it is unclear if TPUSA were required to do the same.

 Wildman confirmed that while the university made arrangements for security at the counter-event at the student union, the UM Democrats were required to pay for it, costing them between $100 to $150 according to an email with Courtney Welch, manager of Facility and Event Services at UM.

-Wood described the TPUSA event as “disruptive” and said the chancellor’s email regarding Stokes’ firing differed from past campus-wide emails because it did not outline any investigation or disciplinary process.
+Wood described the TPUSA event as “disruptive.”
+He also said that the chancellor’s email regarding Stokes’ firing differed from past campus-wide emails because it outlined investigation or disciplinary process.
 Plaintiffs argued the university adopted a particular political viewpoint, violating the First Amendment requirement for viewpoint neutrality.

 Plaintiffs entered screenshots from a Daily Mississippian Instagram post into evidence, which included a direct quote from Boyce supporting the TPUSA event.
 The plaintiff’s team also pulled images from WLPT’s coverage of the event, including Boyce at the Turning Point USA event holding a sign in support of Charlie Kirk.